 Guinea pigs need to be groomed regularly.
 Shorthaired breeds can be maintained with a once-a-week brushing while longhaired breeds require daily grooming.

 A guinea pig's cage should be thoroughly cleaned on a weekly basis and spot-cleaned every few days.
-If you don't enjoy the smell of a dirty cage, consider how your guinea pig—who spends nearly all of their waking hours just centimeters above their bedding—feels about stinky living quarters.
+If you don't enjoy the smell of a dirty cage, consider how your guinea pig—who spends nearly all of their waking hours just inches above their bedding—feels about stinky living quarters.

 Is a guinea pig right for your family?